Washed River Sand…

 The sand is then transported in large haul trucks to the wash facility, where it is tipped off into another pit.
 A number of high volume water jets blast the sand into a sump at the base of the pit where it forms an orange slurry, and is pumped to the three story screening plant.
-At this step of the process the sand is graded into like sized granules, larger gravels and fill material for reconstituting the old pit.
-The fill material generally is oversize stones and clay lumps.
+At this step of the process the sand is graded into like sized granules and larger gravels.

 Now the sand is clean and graded.
 It is collected at the bottom of the screening plant and pumped to the dewatering plant and then deposited onto a conveyer belt which piles the product in to stacks.
 As the product is deposited on to the conveyer belt sand from another hopper is added to make the various grades we hold.

 By varying the size of the screens and the mixture of the additive hopper we create the varied products we supply to the market.